davidmreed/nonskating.club/content/guides/jam-timer.md

 Typically, the Jam Timer would call an Official Time Out and ask a referee to address the situation.
 However, unless forbidden by the Head Referee, the Jam Timer is empowered to directly assess relevant penalties.

 * Scoreboard is not running or is completely incorrect.

-XXX
+  * [Rules 1.4](https://rules.wftda.com/01_params.html#game-information) requires that the Period Clock, the Jam Clock, and the Official Score be visible to teams, officials, and spectators.
   * Your response to this situation will vary based on the specific malfunction and the context.
 A local regulation game and a high-level sanctioned tournament will have different tolerance levels for this type of malfunction and any impact it may have on the game.
-You may stop the jam and call an Official Time Out to address the issue.
+  * You may stop the jam and call an Official Time Out to address the issue.
 * Obscene language audible to the audience or directed at an official.

   * Assess a Misconduct penalty.
 See [Casebook C4.3.F](https://rules.wftda.com/casebook/04_c_penalties.html#penalties-for-unsporting-conduct-misconduct)